jpane24/OVtool/README.md

 `tss_0`, `eps7p_0`, `sati_0`, or `dss9_0`, then the researcher would
 conclude that their results would likely be sensitive to an unobserved confounder at a p-value threshold of 0.05.
-All of these observed relationships are senstiive at the 0.10 p-value threshold other than `dss9_0`.
+All of these observed relationships are sensitive at the 0.10 p-value threshold other than `dss9_0`.
 If the blue points all existed in contours greater than the 0.05 p-value contour, then unobserved confounders with similar associations would retain the significant effect and allow the user to